- MuggleNet news posts: 1,981

 December 15 - Harry Potter: The Exhibition announced plans to premiere in Paris, France.

-December 18 – J.K.
-Rowling writes for the Guardian, expressing desire to make changes through her charity Lumos for the benefit of institutionalized children.
+December 18 - J.K.
+Rowling wrote for the Guardian, expressing her desire to make changes through her charity Lumos for the benefit of institutionalized children.

 December 18 - MinaLima announced a limited edition print to be released to commemorate Harry Potter: The Exhibition's stop in Cologne, Germany.